 Photos of the Gulch:

-With over 30 bars and restaurants, Midtown is a total mix of upscale dining, local favorites, and good ole bars.
+With over 40 bars and restaurants, Midtown is a total mix of upscale dining, local favorites, and good ole bars.
+There is hardly any shopping in Midtown so plan to eat and drink if you visit this neighborhood.
 Midtown gets a lot of attention thanks to Patterson House, a nice bar with a speakeasy theme, and the unique dining concept at The Catbird Seat.
-This area is less touristy than downtown Nashville and is more of a bar-hopping area for young professionals and college students.
+This area is less touristy than Downtown Nashville and is more of a bar-hopping area for young professionals and college students.
 This is a great area to get a hotel if you want to see how local Nashvillians live.

 Best Hotels in Midtown: